 Although baking powder actually contains baking soda, the two leaveners are very different.
 Baking powder and baking soda are not interchangeable – just take a look at the impact the type of leavener used had on each of the cookies below!

 Find out more in my Baking Soda vs. Baking Powder article here.

 Take a look at the chocolate chip cookies below.
 These cookies are all the same batch of cookie dough, baked at the same temperature of 350°F, baked for the same amount of time of 12 minutes.
 The only difference?
 The type of baking pan used!

 Check out my Best (and WORST) Baking Pans article here for more details on the science of baking pans.

 The best cookies are the freshest, there’s no magical way around that.
 However, here’s a few tricks to keeping them fresh and soft for as long as possible!

-I love cookies straight from the oven the best.
-I always keep pre-scooped balls of cookie dough in a Ziploc bag in my freezer so I can bake cookies off and have them warm from the oven in a matter of minutes whenever I want.
+I love the taste of cookies straight from the oven the best.
+I always keep pre-scooped balls of chocolate chip cookie dough in a resealable bag in my freezer so I can bake cookies off and have them warm from the oven in a matter of minutes whenever I want.
 Here are more tips for freezing cookie dough.

-To keep them soft, you can add an apple wedge, piece of bread, or a tortilla on the top and bottom of the cookies to the container a day or two after baking them, or whenever you find the texture starting to harden.
-The moisture from the bread or cookie will migrate to your cookies, making them soft and chewy again.
+To keep your baked chocolate chip cookies soft, you can add an apple wedge, piece of bread, or a tortilla on the top and bottom of the cookies to the container a day or two after baking them, or whenever you find the texture starting to harden.
+The moisture from the bread or apple will migrate to your cookies, making them soft and chewy again.